This Paleo review was made after playing the game five times (two 3-player games and three 2-player games).

 - There’s very little downtime in this game.
 It has simultaneous action selection, turns are quick, and the night phase is extremely quick.
 You’re pretty much always engaged.

 - It’s really cool that any cards you use to pay for an action go into a face-down discard pile.
 That’s especially cool early in the game when you have no idea what those cards are, making exploration that much more exciting.

 - It feels great when you’re able to add a new tool to the workbench.
-Out of nowhere you have this new ability or new way to get victory tokens, which gives everyone more fun decisions to make during future turns.
+Out of nowhere, you have this new ability or a new way to get victory tokens, which gives everyone more fun decisions to make during future turns.

 - There’s good replay value here.
 There are multiple easy, medium, and hard modules, and you can mix them up however you want.
 I don’t think I’ll play the easiest A + B level ever again, but even those two modules can be mixed with some of the tougher ones to create unique challenges.

 - I’m a big fan of the art in this game.
 The watercolor style looks very nice on the cards and the boards, and Dominik Mayer did a great job making everything look like it belongs in the same world.